Did you receive a letter from the IRS requesting an audit? Don’t know who to turn to or what to do next?

 Why Hire an Enrolled Agent to Assist with your IRS Audit?

 Although individuals can represent themselves in IRS tax audits, we strongly advise anyone who receives an IRS audit letter to contact their local tax expert to assist them with audit process.

-At Robert Hall & Associates, our tax exports are Enrolled Agents, which means they are empowered by the U.S. Department of the Treasury to represent taxpayers for audits, collections, and appeals before all administrative levels of the Internal Revenue Service.
+At Robert Hall & Associates, our tax experts are Enrolled Agents, which means they are empowered by the U.S. Department of the Treasury to represent taxpayers for audits, collections, and appeals before all administrative levels of the Internal Revenue Service.

 IRS agents are seasoned professionals and any slip up on your end threatens to land you in trouble.
 Your Enrolled Agent will legally represent you in your tax audit and make sure all affairs are in order.

 After the interview, the IRS examiner will present an audit report that details whether you owe additional taxes and penalties or not.